The European Haemophilia Consortium (EHC) and Društvo hemofiličara Hrvatske welcome you to the 2023 EHC Conference.

 For further information on registration, accommodation and general enquiries, please contact:

 Castle Street, Dalkey

 Co Dublin, Ireland

-The EHC 2023 Conference registrations are now open.
+The EHC 2023 Conference has reached full capacity.

 Following national regulations, EHC will apply a 25% VAT rate to registration fees.

 The EHC will host its 2023 Conference at the Westin Hotel Zagreb.
 The EHC has negotiated the following accommodation rates for its delegates (pending availability):